streamr-dev/network/README.md

 ### API Specification

-For production version refer to [API Explorer](https://api-explorer.streamr.com).
+For production version of the Streamr API refer to [API Explorer](https://api-explorer.streamr.com).

-### Protocol Specification

-Messaging protocol is described in [streamr-specs PROTOCOL.md](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md).

-### MQTT special considerations
+### Special considerations for using MQTT adapter
-- MQTT topic names are mapped to stream names (and *not* stream ids.)
-This behavior may change in the future.
-- For authentication put API_KEY in password connection field
+- For authentication put API_KEY in the password connection field
-- MQTT native clients are able to send plain text, but their payload will be transformed to JSON `{"mqttPayload":"ORIGINAL_PLAINTEXT_PAYLOAD}`
+- MQTT clients can send plain text, but their payload will be transformed to a JSON object accordingly:
+`{"mqttPayload":"ORIGINAL_PLAINTEXT_PAYLOAD}`

-Error handling:
+#### Error handling
 - If API_KEY is not correct, client will receive "Connection refused, bad user name or password" (returnCode: 4)
 - If stream is not found, client will receive "Connection refused, not authorized" (returnCode: 5)